I am the proud owner of two adorable chinchillas and have only good things to say about them.

 Cleaning and Potty Training

-Chinchillas are a cleaning-intensive pet.
-They poo about 200 times a day and much of that is going to get flung out into your room when they're playing.
+Chinchillas are cleaning-intensive pets.
+They poo about 200 times a day, and much of that is going to get flung out into your room when they're playing.

 You'll probably have to clean their cage at least every two days.

 My semi-solution to this was to get a large piece of wood to put their cage on.
 This allows for easy vacuuming and sweeping.
 Of course, if you already have a tiled or wooden floor area, this won't be as much of a problem.
 But beware of putting your chinchilla's cage on dark hardwood.
 The poos will be very difficult to spot.

 When it comes to potty training, you're in luck.
 Chinchillas will automatically pee on pet bedding before peeing on your nice clean shelves.
 I found a nifty little potty box at Petco (I'm sure it can be found at other pet stores too) that's shaped to fit in the corner of the cage.